RealTreasury/business-case-builder/docs/END_TO_END_WORKFLOW.md

 ## 4. Category Recommendation

-* The plugin categorizes the user's challenges without an LLM.
+* The plugin categorizes the user's challenges without an LLM and refines ROI.
 * `RTBCB_Category_Recommender::recommend_category()` scores the input against predefined categories and returns a recommendation with reasoning and confidence.
+* `RTBCB_Calculator::calculate_category_refined_roi()` recalculates ROI using the recommended category.

 ## 5. Final Report Assembly